brycecoon/MovieSearchFrontend/README.md

  - 10/10 Authorized Pages and Public Pages

 #### Projected New Done Rubric Items:
- - reusable layout component to show facts on the facts page []
  - one more page []

 #### Projected Features Completed:
- - Movie information and facts page
  - Finish up Styling
  - Stretch goal if time, but I might not get to it